 What makes Butlers House stand out is that it has a particular kind of theatre; the kind that offers entertainment and makes sure you’re properly fed.
 For example, tables have tree branches for legs, there’s a water feature surrounded by foliage and stone walls embellished with antique clocks and bric-à-brac objects – the sort that has been collected by a curious mind.
 I’m not sure if I’m on a set of Jumanji or Goonies.
 Perhaps a mixture of both.
-Downstairs is more of the same amplified but this time, it’s decorated with more antiques.
-There are vintage bikes, record players, furniture and a cabinet full of glassware.
-David Dickinson would be frothing at the mouth.
-Food wise there’s omelettes, soups, pizza, pasta, mousaka and much more.
-It feels like a family restaurant where the kids can join in and fun memories can be made.
+Downstairs, the theme is amplified with an even greater trove of antiques: vintage bikes, record players, eclectic furniture, and a cabinet brimming with glassware.
+It’s the kind of place that would have David Dickinson positively frothing at the mouth.
+The menu matches the eclectic décor, offering a wide variety of dishes: omelettes, soups, pizza, pasta, moussaka, and more.
+It exudes the warmth of a family restaurant—a place where kids can join in, laughter fills the air, and lasting memories are made.
 So here is my review of Butlers House in Kefalonia.

 The bread, fist sized sesame pelted buns arrive golden, squishy and warm from the oven – we tear and smear the pale yellow butter.